 Governance comprises the arrangements introduced to ensure that the intended outcomes for stakeholders are defined and achieved.
-To achieve good governance in the public sector, governing bodies and individuals working for them must try to deliver the objectives of the organisation, while acting in the public interest at all times.
-Acting in this way implies primary consideration of the benefits to society, which should result in positive outcomes for service users and other stakeholders.
-Governance is about how decisions are made, focusing on matters such as understanding and clarity of aims, the integrity, fairness and transparency of decisions made by individuals and teams and the effectiveness of controls and accountability mechanisms.
+To achieve good governance in the public sector, governing bodies and individuals working for them must try to deliver the objectives of the organisation while acting in the public interest at all times.
+Acting in this way implies primary consideration of the benefits to society which should result in positive outcomes for service users and other stakeholders.
+Governance is about how decisions are made focusing on matters such as understanding and clarity of aims, the integrity, fairness and transparency of decisions made by individuals and teams and the effectiveness of controls and accountability mechanisms.

-The governance framework is comprised of the systems and processes, culture and values by which the Force's affairs have been directed and controlled and the activities through which the responsibilities of the CC have been discharged and through which the Police Service accounts to and engages with the community.
-It enables both the CC and the PCC to monitor the achievement of shared strategic objectives and to consider whether those objectives have led to the delivery of appropriate cost effective services, including achieving value for money.
+The governance framework is comprised of the systems and processes, culture and values by which affairs have been directed and controlled and the activities through which the Commissioner discharges his responsibilities and through which the Police Service accounts to and engages with the community.
+It enables the PCC to monitor the achievement of his strategic objectives and to consider whether those objectives have led to the delivery of appropriate cost effective services, including achieving value for money.

 The system of internal control is a significant part of the framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives; it can only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the PCC's policies and aims and objectives.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the

+Commissioner's policies and aims and objectives.
 It is also designed to evaluate the likelihood of those risks being realised as well as seeking to manage them effectively, efficiently and economically.

-The governance arrangements have been in place throughout the financial year to 31 March 2018 and up to the date of approval of the Statement of Accounts.
+The governance arrangements have been in place throughout the financial year to 31 March 2018 and up to the date of approval of the statement of accounts.